Miguel Cabrera Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (79 total, one per game).
+- The Rangers surrender the seventh-fewest home runs in baseball (80 total, one per game).

-- Perez gets the start for the Rangers, his 16th of the season.
-He is 7-3 with a 4.38 ERA and 56 strikeouts in 84 1/3 innings pitched.
+- Dunning (6-1) takes the mound for the Rangers in his 10th start of the season.
+He's put together a 2.89 ERA in 71 2/3 innings pitched, with 41 strikeouts.

-- In his last appearance on Thursday, the left-hander tossed seven innings against the Chicago White Sox, allowing two earned runs while surrendering four hits.
+- His most recent appearance came on Friday against the New York Yankees, when the right-hander tossed seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.